openalea/mtg/newmtg/doc/user/tutorial_mtg_aml.rst

     >>> AlgHeight(3, 14)
     10

-Rank is the number  of < sign that need to be cross before reaching the vertex considered
+:func:`Rank` (:func:`AlgRank`) returns the number  < sign that need to be crosssed before reaching the vertex considered.

 .. doctest::